petermatts/petermatts/Repos.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=petermatts&repo=CarStats)](https://github.com/petermatts/CarStats)

+### ** CodeFormatter **

+(Not Public yet)

+A VS Code extension project that aims to support the development of clean well formatted code.
+More details coming soon/found in that repo when it becomes public.

+This project will be comprised of Javascript, Typescript, and Python.

 ### **Crypto Research**

 Summer 2021 personal research project to expand my knowledge in computer science topics such as: cryptocurrencies, blockchains, cryptographic hashing, bitwise operations, and more.